Spiritfire0/venti-interview-tasksreal-time-inventory-system/algorithm/distributed-rate-limiter.md

 ## Submission Guidelines

-1. Provide a GitHub repository with your solution
-2. Include a README with:
+1. Use this repo as a template
+2. Invite StAmirey as collaborator
+3. Complete source code for your solution
+4. A README file that includes:
+   - Setup instructions for running your solution locally
-   - Overview of your chosen approach
+   - Overview of your approach and architecture
-   - Architecture diagram if appropriate
+   - Any assumptions or limitations of your implementation
-   - Explanation of trade-offs considered
+   - Explanation of key design decisions
-   - Setup and testing instructions
-3. Include tests that demonstrate distributed behavior (can be simulated)
-4. Be prepared to discuss how your solution would scale further
+   - What you would improve with more time